demi05/manage-landing-page/README.md

 ### What I learned
 I learned to use the Tailwind CSS framework while working on this project.
 I also learnt to use spans for my hamburger which i could also rotate when clicked.
+I also got to work on my form validation skills which is so great because I have been meaning to do this for a long time.

 ### Continued development
 I was not able to make the carousel as functional as I'd like.
 I will revisit it once I have learnt how to fully make  a carousel.